Latent Generative Solvers for Generalizable Long-Term Physics Simulation: Latent Generative Solver

-At test time, this update should depend on model-generated $\hat{\mathbf{x}}_s$, whereas naive training would update $c_s$ using ground-truth states, creating exposure bias.
-Concretely, at physical step $s$, after predicting $\hat{\mathbf{x}}_{s+1}$ conditioned on $c_s$, we update $c_{s+1}$ using a gated cross-attention interaction between $\hat{\mathbf{x}}_{s+1}$ and $c_s$ (~\cref{fig:model}a),
+from $0$ to $1{-}\epsilon$ and take the endpoint as the predicted next state.
+Training with $k\!>\!0$ exposes the model to a $k$-thickened input distribution; at inference, the trained map auto-diagnoses rollout-induced deviations as the same kind of residual noise and re-anchors them onto the training-latent support---no explicit noising is reintroduced.

-Thus, during training, all subsequent conditioning is driven by model-generated trajectories, aligning train and test distributions and empirically stabilizing long-horizon rollouts.
+\paragraph{Flow forcing on the data manifold.} The context evolves as a filtering process $c_s\!\sim\!p(c_s\mid c_{s-1},\mathbf{x}_s)$.
+At test time this update depends on model-generated $\hat{\mathbf{x}}_s$, while naive training would drive it from ground-truth states---creating exposure bias.
+We close the gap by updating $c_{s+1}$ on the predicted state via gated cross-attention (\cref{fig:model}a):

-Due to the quadratic complexity of self-attention over long histories, we introduce temporal pyramids to reduce token counts, reflecting the approximate Markovian property of many PDE systems.
-For early $s$, we use downsampled (average-pooled) latent states to propagate the physical context $c$; yielding a Pyramidal FFT (PFFT).
+so all subsequent conditioning during training is driven by model-generated trajectories; t-SNE projections of the inferred $c_s$ (\cref{fig:conditions}) confirm that the update keeps each system on a tight context cluster rather than drifting.
+The raw input window holds the four most-recent full-resolution latents; older history accumulates into $c_s$.
+To bound attention cost over this growing context, $c_s$ is summarized at exponentially-spaced temporal strides (a pyramid in time), reflecting the approximate Markovian property of many PDEs and reducing per-step attention by $\sim\!4\times$ vs.\ a flat history (\cref{tab:profiling}), yielding the Pyramidal FlowFT (PFlowFT).